 There should always be a balance.
 Without the right amount of CO2, light, and fertilizers, your tank will suffer from algae outbreaks.
 For example, if you increase the level of CO2 but do not change the light and fertilization, your plants will not be able to use more CO2.
 Because plants need light to perform photosynthesis.
 For better growth, they will also need additional nutrition (fertilization).

 What will happen with the excess of CO2?
-Fluctuation of CO2 will cause algae growth.
+The fluctuation of CO2 will cause algae growth.
 What will happen with the excess of the light?
 Algae will use it.

 Note: Another problem is that many fertilizers contain copper.
 Read more about it in my article “How Copper Affects Dwarf Shrimp”.